 Tools:

-- Fine detail brush (size 0 or 00, thinner is better)
+- Fine detail brush (size 0 or 00)

-- Dotting tool (or a toothpick works in a pinch)
+- Dotting tool (or toothpick alternative)

 - Lint-free wipes